Sorry. We did not find anything.

 The Iwaki-Go mobile library in rural Fukushima ignites imaginations and brings people together.

 The Iwaki-Go mobile library climbs another steep incline, hauling its precious cargo of books deeper into the Fukushima mountains.
-Locals acknowledge the distinctive customized FUSO Canter as it passes; the vehicle is a familiar sight in this area of Iwaki, a city located about a 20-minute drive from the Pacific coast.
+Locals acknowledge the distinctive FUSO Canter as it passes; the vehicle is a familiar sight in this area of Iwaki, located 20-minutes from the Pacific coast.

 The first stop on today’s run is Miwa Elementary and Junior High School.
-After pulling into the school grounds, driver Hideyuki Okabe and librarian Yoko Hirayama jump out, open the side panels revealing rows of books, and quietly begin setting up.
-As their well-drilled routine is nearing completion, the quiet is broken by the school chime and the rumble of students charging toward the library.
+Driver Hideyuki Okabe and librarian Yoko Hirayama jump out, open the side revealing rows of books, and begin setting up.
+As they near completion, the quiet ends with the school chime and the rumble of students charging toward the library.

-For several minutes, the energy is frenetic; students climbing in and out of the vehicle, excitedly rifling through the shelves, Hideyuki and Yoko interacting with the pupils and checking out their books, and the class teacher hurrying everyone along with a non-negotiable countdown.
+For several minutes, the energy is frenetic; students climbing in and out of the vehicle, excitedly rifling through the shelves.
+Hideyuki and Yoko interact with the pupils and check out their books, and the class teacher hurries everyone along.
 Then, after the final student has made their selection, silence resumes—a few moments of respite until the arrival of the next class.

 Mobile libraries have served the city since 1968 and remain as important as ever.
-Today, the Iwaki-Go makes a monthly round of dozens of locations, providing local communities with fresh sources of reading material and emotional support.
+Today, the Iwaki-Go makes a monthly round of dozens of locations, providing communities with reading material and emotional support.

-TARGET AUDIENCE Even for a single location such as the Miwa School, the library needs to serve wide-ranging age groups and literary tastes, and the next two planned stops on the course—a preschool and a mountain village with an elderly population—highlight the diverse user base even further.
+TARGET AUDIENCE For a single location like the Miwa School, the library needs to serve wide-ranging age groups and literary tastes.
+The next two stops—a preschool and a mountain village with an elderly population—highlights the diversity even further.

-The Iwaki-Go carries around 3,000 books, regularly rotated from a stock of more than 20,000 titles, and a lot of effort goes into the selection.
+The Iwaki-Go carries around 3,000 books, rotating from a stock of some 20,000 titles.
 Yoko states, “We have developed a good understanding of everyone’s book preferences, and we always try to find new ones for them.
 We also sometimes receive requests from schools for related books that match the theme of current class topics.”

 The design and functionality of the mobile library were fit-for-purpose.
-Books for younger children are kept at eye level on the lower shelves, while those for older students and adults are placed higher.
+Children’s books are kept at eye level on the shelves, while those for older students and adults are placed higher.
 Hideyuki explains that placement is also important.
 “We avoid putting all the popular children’s books together; we arrange them randomly because we learned that children are happy to look for and discover books, like in a treasure hunt.”

 BOUND BY THE LOVE OF BOOKS The next stop on the run is Misaka Nursery School, where the preschoolers watch wide-eyed as the Iwaki-Go climbs the slope up into the grounds.
 The kids scamper over with their teachers and friends, clambering into the vehicle into what must seem like a secret cave built of books.